PapenfussLab/gridss/Readme.md

 ## Non-standard INFO fields

 Gridss writes a number of non-standard VCF fields.
 These fields are described in the VCF header.

+## BEDPE

+Gridss supports conversion of VCF to BEDPE format using the VcfBreakendToBedpe utility program included in the gridss jar.

+Calling VcfBreakendToBedpe with `INCLUDE_HEADER=true` will include a header containing column names in the bedpe file.
+These fields match the VCF INFO fields of the same name.
+For bedpe output, breakend information is not exported and per category totals (such as split read counts) are aggregrated to a single value.